Before getting to the heart of the matter, we would like to say something about facial recognition and biometric passport photos.

 In any case, a neutral expression is the preference of most countries around the world.
 To avoid any issues abroad, even in the United States, applicants are advised to avoid smiles in passport photos.

-You can pick the best place to take the pictures, and try different combinations.
-You only pay for the picture you choose, so you have all the tries you need.
+You can pick the best place to take pictures and try different combinations.
+You only pay for the final picture so go ahead and snap as many photos as you like.

 Can you smile and show your teeth in a passport photo?